 52 N. Main Street, the Treadwell – Hale house (1799) - This building is believed to have been built after the land was sold to Nathaniel Treadwell 3rd in 1799.
 He transferred to Joseph Hale one month later.
 There is a stone cooking hearth in the basement of the house, which is protected by a preservation agreement with the Ipswich Historical Commission.

-19 North Main Street, Thomas Manning house (1799) - This house was built by John Heard for his daughter in 1799.
-Dr. Thomas Manning and other members of his family lived in the house until 1858, when it became a parsonage.
+19 North Main Street, Thomas Manning house (1799) - This house was built by Dr. Thomas Manning in January, 1799, and remained in the family until 1858, when it became a parsonage.
 This house is protected by a preservation agreement between the owners and the Ipswich Historical Commission.
-Protected elements include: Exterior front and side … Continue reading 19 North Main Street, Thomas Manning house (1799)